 As we said in the beginning, trends tend to be dictated by developments in the field of technology.
 Well, 3D technologies provide creatives with opportunities which would otherwise be close to impossible to achieve.

-3D is likely to be something that we will continue to see in 2019 across all industries, not just as a motion graphics trend.
+3D is likely to be something that we will continue to see across all industries, not just as a motion graphics trend.

 However, we can definitely see motion design companies exploring brand new ways to combine 3D with 2D in order to create more complex visuals.